zaffnet/nteract/packages/presentational-components/src/components/input.md

 <Input />
 ```

-Display an input ares with a prompt and text
+Display an input area with a prompt and text

 ```
 <Input>